jewzaam/pixinsight-scripts/README.md

 Creates a better starmask for EZ Decon.
 Uses StarXTerminator to build a starmask and adds it to the starmask created by StarNet.
 The binarize process is tweaked from what EZ Decon uses.
 Instead of a static threshold of 0.1 it uses the image mean as the reference.
 For StarNet it is the actual mean.
 For StarXTerminator it is image mean * 4 because it extracts much more faint bits of the star halos.

+Can control if this uses StarNet and/or StarXTerminator from script parameters:

+* use_starnet: default=true, set to "false" to not use StarNet in the mask generation
+* use_starxterminator: default=true, set to "false" to not use StarXTerminator in the mask generation

 Note this script copies some functions from EZ Decon and EZ Common scripts.
 Only `doBinarize` is modified.
 For the original scripts, which you want to have to use this as intended, go to https://darkarchon.internet-box.ch:8443/

 ## CleanupFITSHeader